mistakster/pretty-header/README.md

 Type: `String|Function`

-Each line of text will be wrapper into the element with applied `white-spce: nowrap` style.
+Each line of text will be wrapper into the element with applied `white-space: nowrap` style.
 You can provide class name or factory function for such elements.

 If option is a string, it will be using as class for `<span>`.